How to keep remote employees engaged in 2022

 How to keep remote employees engaged

-Without ways to keep your remote employees engaged and motivated, managers face distributed teams, lack of face-to-face contact with co-workers and potentially less interaction.
-This makes it tricky to maintain a company’s culture, values, and, ultimately, engagement.
+This makes it tricky to maintain a company’s culture, values, and, ultimately, employee engagement.

-Here are 11 ways that you can use to get your employees engaged.
+Here are 11 ways that you can use to get, and keep your remote employees engaged:

 1. Encourage flexible working practices to meet deadlines

-We are genetically influenced to be either ‘larks or owls’; one person may produce their best work at 6am, another at 11pm.
-The traditional 9-to-5 commuter day – that tries to define when and where workers should feel their most productive – suits few people well, and is likely to become a rarity as flexible working becomes the norm.
+One person may produce their best work at 6 am, another at 11 pm.
+The traditional 9-to-5 commuter day – which tries to define when and where workers should feel their most productive – suits few people well, and is likely to become a rarity as flexible working becomes the norm.

 There's no one-size-fits-all approach to how your people should work.
 Check in with what works for them.
 Set clear expectations and make sure you regularly check in to make sure they're not struggling.